developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/mgmt/index.md

 * **Found –** filters devices that were successfully found after a search.
 Triggered when a user indicates the device is found.
 * **Cannot Find –** filters devices that could not be found after a search was conducted.
 * **Decommissioned –** filters devices that are designated as decommissioned.
 These devices are not in the active device pool, the collection of devices with active server communication.
+* **Unlicensed -** the device is not allocated with a license, therefore the app will not operate.
 <br>
 <p>Device battery states:</p>